lukas-ke/faint-graphics-editor/README.md

 The goal is for Faint to be as simple as possible while still having all the features that are commonly needed for most every-day graphics editing tasks.
-Faint supports diagramming (vector-based), drawing, sprite-art, animation and basic photo editing.
+Faint supports vector graphics, raster drawing and sprite-art, animation (frames, gif) and basic photo editing.

 Python scripting is available via an interpreter window and script files.
 This enables programmatic image editing and configuration.
-Functions can be connected to keys, so that they can be called conveniently while drawing as normally.
+Functions can be connected to keys, so that they can be called conveniently while drawing.

 ## Build instructions
 * [Windows (Visual Studio)](build/build-instructions-visual-studio.md)